 For further information on Domitor conferences, see Conferences.

 Domitor also arranges publication of the conference proceedings.
 Other Domitor publications include a Bibliographie internationale due cinéma des premiers temps (listing writings on early cinema by Domitor members), edited by Emmanuelle Toulet in 1987, and a revised edition, edited by Elena Dagrada in 1995.
 In 1989, Domitor helped to organize symposiums for the Lisbon congress of the Fédération Internationale des Archives du Film (FIAF) on “Cataloging and Filmographic Research: Tracing the Past” and “Brighton Ten Years After,” a summary of developments in historiography that followed the ground-breaking FIAF Symposium of “Cinema 1900-1906” held in Brighton, England in 1978.
+For a recollection of this important conference from Jan-Christopher Horak, see the UCLA Library Archive Blog.
 For further information on Domitor proceedings, see Proceedings.